colaberry/training/sqlbi/README.md

 * See the [installations](installations) folder for instructions on how to install all the software required for the program.

 ## Course Reviews
-This program is one of the most successful programs that has trained over 3000 dreamers as of 1st of January 2017.
+This program is one of the most successful programs that has trained over 3000 dreamers from 38 different countries as of 1st of January 2017.
 You can check out what the alumni says about the program [here on our Facebook page](https://www.facebook.com/pg/colaberryschoolofdataanalytics/reviews/?ref=page_internal).

 ## Questions?
  Visit the [course home page](http://www.colaberry.com/bootcamp/sqlbi) if you have any questions or call Colaberry Support Team at 972-992-1024.